abdelrazekAli/wyldpay/README.md

   - Developed responsive interfaces for a dynamic and seamless experience across all devices.

 - **Payment integration**
-  - Integrated multiple payment gateways including Stripe, PayPal, and Apple Pay for secure and flexible payments.
+  - Integrated payment gateways including Stripe, PayPal, and Apple Pay for secure and flexible payments.

 - **Caching and Pagination**
-  - Implemented Redis caching and Pagination to improve performance, speed up data retrieval, and reduce load times.
+  - Implemented Redis caching and Pagination to boost performance, and reduce load times.

 - **Containerization with Docker**
   - Containerized the application using Docker for streamlined deployment and environment consistency.

 - **Security best practices**
-  - Applied security standards like rate limiting, CORS, data encryption, JWT tokens, input validation, and sanitization.
+  - Applied security standards like rate limiting, CORS, encryption, JWT tokens, input validation, and sanitization.

 - **Additional features**
-  - Developed additional features such as discount coupons, tips, invoices, emails, subscription plans, and more.
+  - Developed additional features such as discount coupons, tips, invoices, subscription plans, and more.
 <br><br>

 ## Screenshots